Attributed to Katsukawa Shunshō (勝川 春章; 1726 – 1793): Ehon Haikai yobuko-dori, woodblock print circa 1788.

 [B-29 Superfortress, XXI Bomber Command.
 5000 feet above Tokyo.
 October 10 1945.
 01:00.]

-* Anti-aircraft fire ** Project X-Ray: a bomb-shaped casing with over a thousand compartments, each containing a hibernating Mexican free-tailed bat with a timed incendiary bomb attached.
+4. Anti-aircraft fire 5.
+Project X-Ray: a bomb-shaped casing with over a thousand compartments, each containing a hibernating Mexican free-tailed bat with a timed incendiary bomb attached.
 Dropped at dawn, the casings would deploy a parachute, release the bats, which would then disperse and roost in eaves and attics.
-During simulations, many bats had failed to wake from hibernation and simply smashed to the ground; others just flew away into the sunset, never to be seen again.
+During simulations, many bats had failed to wake from hibernation and simply crashed to the ground; others just flew away, never to be seen again.
 At Carlsbad auxiliary airfield, six live-loaded bats burned the base to the ground.

 [Sumida river, Shitamachi, Tokyo.
 March 10 1945]